homer0/packages/packages/personal/oxlint-config/README.md

 import { createConfig } from '@homer0/oxlint-config';

 export default createConfig({
-  configs: ['node'],
+  env: 'node',
   tests: 'directory',
 });
 ```

-`configs` accepts exactly one environment: `node` or `browser`.
+`env` selects one environment: `node` or `browser`.
 Native TypeScript policy is enabled by default; set `ts: false` to disable it.
 It does not enable type-aware rules or require the TypeScript compiler.

 ### Browser